 Children may not be left unattended in Academic Testing or elsewhere in the Learning Resources Center while their accompanying adult is testing.
 If an unforeseen circumstance occurs and you arrive to take a test with a child, we will do our best to make accommodations if we have an individual testing room available.
 Please call if you need to make arrangements or have questions.

 Cell phones, wearable smart devices, photo/copying devices, and other unapproved electronics are not permitted in testing rooms.

 Food and drinks are not permitted in testing rooms.

-Students found with unapproved testing materials or otherwise violating Academic Testing's conduct policy will be given a warning.
-Upon second offense, the student will lose Academic Testing privileges for the remainder of the semester.
+Students found with unapproved testing materials or otherwise violating the Academic Testing conduct policy will be given a warning.
+Upon a second offense, the student will lose Academic Testing privileges for the remainder of the semester.
 If the second offense occurs in the last month of the semester, the student will also lose Academic Testing privileges for the following semester.

 In order for Academic Testing to provide a pleasant and secure testing experience, faculty members need to:

 - Include faculty name, course abbreviation, course number, time limit, and approved materials on each paper test.

 - Deliver sufficient copies of paper tests to Academic Testing prior to the testing date.

 - Provide a completed Academic Testing Computer Test Instruction Sheet for each computer test.